PeterWeber2025/U.S.-Migration-Malloy-Project/README.md

 - What states have the most inflows and outflows from migration.
 - Are migration trends regional, or state specific.
 - California has a reptuation for having large outflows, is this reputation warranted, and what states do people from California move to the most.
--How has state to state migration fluctuated over the decade I am analyzing.
+- How has state to state migration fluctuated over the decade I am analyzing.

 ### Key Findings
 ### 1.
 Migration trends vary significantly from state to state and shouldn't be generalized to entire regions.
 Just because one state in a region sends large numbers of migrants to another region doesn't mean its neighboring states do the same.
 Each state has its own distinct migration profile, and broad regional patterns can obscure these differences.

 ### 2.